Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 #### REGISTER

-Issued by a citizen to inform the server of the existence of an entity: either the citizen themself, or a location.
+Issued by a citizen to inform the service of the existence of an entity: either the citizen themself, or a location.

 * **Path**:
 	* If registering the citizen, do not include.